-Prevention should include the application of a long-acting topical insecticide throughout the period of sand fly activity.
-Additionally, vaccination should be considered as a multimodal approach*.
+Prevention for individual dogs should always include use of a topical insecticide maintained throughout the period of sand flies activity.
+Additionally, vaccination should be considered as a part of a multimodal approach*.

-Long-acting topical insecticides applied to dogs living in or travelling to endemic areas should be maintained during the entire period risk of potential exposure to/or activity of sand flies:
+Topical insecticides applied to dogs living in or travelling to endemic areas should be maintained during the entire period of potential exposure to sand flies:

 - Spot on formulations

-Treatment with permethrin spot-on formulations provides repellent (anti-feeding) activity against sand flies for 3-4 weeks.
-In the case of dogs travelling to endemic areas, the product should be applied at least 2 days before departure. - Collars
+Treatment with permethrin spot-on formulations may provide a re pellent (anti-feeding) activity against sand flies for 3-4 weeks.
+In the case of dogs travelling to endemic areas, the product should be applied at least 2 days before exposure. - Collars

-*Based on a risk-benefit assessment (or in endemic areas), a multimodal approach combining the use of repellents and vaccination should be considered for an optimal prevention against both infection and development of clinical disease.
-Repellents reduce the risk of infection but do not prevent the appearance of clinical signs once the dog has been infected.
-Vaccination reduces the risk of the progression of the disease and the probability of developing clinical signs but does not prevent infection.
+*Based on a risk-benefit assessment from endemic areas, a multimodal approach combining repellent use and vaccination should be considered for optimal prevention against both infection and development of clinical disease.
+Repellents highly reduce the risk of infection but do not prevent the appearance of clinical signs once the dog has been infected.
+Vaccination reduces the risk of disease progression and the probability of clinical signs developing but does not prevent infection.

 Preventative recommendations based on different level of risk for L. infantum infection (Miró et al., 2017)